--c, --channel Additional channel to search for packages.
-These are URLs searched in the order they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '../mychan').
-Then, the defaults or channels from .condarc are searched (unless --override-channels is given).
+-c,channel Additional channel to search for packages.
+These are URLs searched in the order they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '/mychan').
+Then, the defaults or channels from .condarc are searched (unlessoverride-channels is given).
 You can use 'defaults' to get the default packages for conda.
 You can also use any name and the .condarc channel_alias value will be prepended.
-The default channel_alias is figured or within local backups.
+The default channel_alias is https://conda.anaconda.org/. use-local Use locally built packages.
+Identical to '-c local'. override-channels Do not search default or .condarc channels.
+Requireschannel. repodata-fn Specify file name of repodata on the remote server where your channels are con- figured or within local backups.
 Conda will try whatever you specify, but will ultimately fall back to repodata.json if your specs are not satisfiable with what you specify here.
-This is used to employ repodata that is smaller and reduced in
+This is used to employ repodata that is smaller and reduced in time scope.

---override-channels Do not search default or .condarc channels.
-Requires --channel.

---repodata-fn Specify file name of repodata on the remote server where your channels are contime scope.
 You may pass this flag more than once.
 Leftmost entries are tried first, and the fallback to repodata.json is added for you automatically.
-For more information, see conda config --describe repodata fns.

-3.13. conda remove

-jlap: Download incremental package index data from repodata.jlap; implies 'lock'. lock: use locking when reading, updating index (repodata.json) cache.
+For more information, see conda configdescribe repodata_fns. experimental Possible choices: jlap, lock jlap: Download incremental package index data from repodata.jlap; implies 'lock'. lock: use locking when reading, updating index (repodata.json) cache.
+Now enabled. no-lock Disable locking when reading, updating index (repodata.json) cache.

---all Remove all packages, i.e., the entire environment.

---features Remove features (instead of packages).

---force-remove, --force Forces removal of a package without removing packages that depend on it.

-Using this option will usually leave your environment in a broken and inconsistent state.

---no-pin Ignore pinned package(s) that apply to the current operation.
-These pinned packages might come from a .condarc file or a file in
+all Remove all packages, i.e., the entire environment. features Remove features (instead of packages). force-remove,for ce Forces removal of a package without removing packages that depend on it.
+Using this option will usually leave your environment in a broken and inconsistent state. no-pin Ignore pinned package(s) that apply to the current operation.
+These pinned packages might come from a .condarc file or a file in <target_environment>/conda-meta/pinned.</target_environment> solver Possible choices: classic Choose which solver backend to use.

-<TARGET_ENVIRONMENT>/conda-meta/pinned.

---experimental-solver is pending deprecation and will be removed in 24.3.
-Use want conda to check whether a new version of the repodata file exists, which will

--C, --use-index-cache Use cache of channel index files, even if it has expired.
-This is useful if you don't

--k, --insecure Allow conda to perform "insecure" SSL connections and transfers.
-Equivalent to
+-C,use-index-cach e Use cache of channel index files, even if it has expired.
+This is useful if you don't want conda to check whether a new version of the repodata file exists, which will save bandwidth. -k,insecure Allow conda to perform "insecure" SSL connections and transfers.
+Equivalent to setting 'ssl_verify' to 'false'. offline Offline mode.
+Don't connect to the Internet.

---json Report all output as json.
-Suitable for using conda programmatically.

--v, --verbose Can be used multiple times.
-Once for INFO, twice for DEBUG, three times for

--y, --yes Sets any confirmation values to 'yes' automatically.
-Users will not be asked to
+json Report all output as json.
+Suitable for using conda programmatically. -v,verbose Can be used multiple times.
+Once for detailed output, twice for INFO logging, thrice for DEBUG logging, four times for TRACE logging. -q,quiet Do not display progress bar. -d,dry-run Only display what would have been done. -y,yes Sets any confirmation values to 'yes' automatically.
+Users will not be asked to confirm any adding, deleting, backups, etc.